WanHeeTang/Cantonese_SAT_Chatbot/README.md

 2. <i>model:</i> contains Jupyter notebooks for training and testing the emotion and empathy classifiers

 3. <i>view:</i> contains the implementation files of the chatbot web app.
-Back-end and front-end can be run locally by following the instructions in the README
+Back-end and front-end can be run locally by following the instructions in the README.